Welcome to today's edition of the Rush 24-7 podcast.

 The narrative here, the picture being painted, is that every protest is a representation of a majority of thinking in the country, that Trump's election was fraudulent and is an aberration, that a majority of people actually did not elect Trump, and therefore what he's doing does not have the sanction and approval of a majority of Americans because the election and he are illegitimate.

-The protests are being portrayed as representative of the majority of the people in the country, and not only that, the media portrayal makes it look as they always do, as though everybody agrees with the line of attack on Trump.
+And not only that, the media portrayal makes it look, as they always do, as though everybody agrees with the line of attack on Trump.

 And this is designed to suck you in.

-It's designed to weaken Trump supporters and have you start questioning your uh decision to vote for him, to question your support for Trump.
+It's designed to weaken Trump supporters and have you start questioning your decision to vote for him, to question your support for Trump.

 It's all part of the plan.